-While there is a need for face-to-face meetings to build strong collaborative relationships conference calls and the Internet may be utilized to share information in order to minimize travel time, costs and encourage stakeholder participation, The Emergency Preparedness page of the IESO website provides an overview of our emergency management program.
-The IESO secure Portal is used to coordinate the EPTF's work program with members.
+While meeting in-person helps build strong collaborative relationships, meeting through video conferencing, conference calls are also effective, will help minimize travel time, costs and encourage stakeholder participation.
+The IESO Emergency Preparedness webpage provides an overview of our emergency management program.
+The IESO hosts a secure website to coordinate the EPTF's work program and for members to share information.